PJBester/Basic-Decision-Tree/README.md

 ---

-## Overview

-This project provides an educational look into how a decision tree learns to split data based on information gain and how it can make predictions for new samples.

 Key components:
 - **Node Class** – Represents each node in the tree (feature, threshold, children, or leaf value).
 - **DecisionTree Class** – Handles the training (`fit`) and prediction (`predict`) logic.